Azure/terraform-azurerm-avm-res-network-networkinterface/examples/add_to_standard_load_balancer_backend_pool/README.md

 <!-- BEGIN_TF_DOCS -->
 # Add a network interface to an existing Standard Load Balancer

-This shows how to create a network interface and add it to an existing Standard Load Balancer.
+This example shows how to create a network interface and add it to an existing Standard Load Balancer.

 ```hcl
 terraform {